UNPAID SALES COMMISSIONS

-Unpaid Sales CommissionsWe assist salespeople in collecting their unpaid sales commissions.
+Natalie Koss assists salespeople in collecting their unpaid sales commissions.
 It is unlawful for your employer to withhold commissions on sales made during your employment.
-Whether you’re currently employed or recently terminated, you can recover your unpaid sales commissions.
-Our firm will help you.
-We are employment lawyers experienced in representing sales professionals who are owed commissions.
+Whether you’re currently employed or recently terminated, you may be able to recover your unpaid sales commissions.
+Ms. Koss is experienced in representing sales professionals who are owed commissions.

 - Computers & Software

 - Federal Government Contracting

 Sales Commissions & Bonuses